504 plan

 Data-based decision making

-The process of gathering evidence and data of student literacy learning to inform education and teaching decisions.
+Data-based decision making is the process of gathering evidence and data of student literacy learning to inform education and teaching decisions.

 Decodable texts